Email The Arlington County Board and Tell Them You Oppose Killing Deer and Support Non-Lethal Deer Management in Arlington, Virginia

 The white-tailed deer is the most common deer species in the United States.
 Tragically, the killing of white-tailed deer in urban American cities as a means of population control is widespread and widely accepted.

 In 2017, The United States Environmental Protection Agency approved PZP (Porcine Zona Pellucida) for use as a contraceptive in wild horses and burros, and female white-tailed deer.
 Although PZP is federally registered, state approval is required to use it on deer.
-It is currently not approved in Virginia, but we intend to legitimize contraception as a lawful option in Virginia.
+It is currently not approved in Virginia except for research purposes.

 Culling white-tailed deer as a means of population control negatively impacts many American cities including our community of Arlington, Virginia.